sgregnt/sgregnt.github.io/_pages/about.md

 ---

-I'm studying towards a PhD degree at [the University of Chicago](https://www.uchicago.edu/), in the department of [Statistics](https://galton.uchicago.edu/).
-My research is conducted under the supervision of [Prof. Lek-Heng Lim.](https://www.stat.uchicago.edu/~lekheng/)
+**Note: From May 2020, I'm no longer maintaning this website.**

-I'm interested in applying non-standard tools form abstract algebra and topology to the study of neural networks.
+In the winter quarter (2019-2020) I've completed my PhD degree at [the University of Chicago](https://www.uchicago.edu/), in the department of [Statistics](https://galton.uchicago.edu/).
+In my research I have applied non-standard tools form abstract algebra and topology to the study of neural networks.
+My research was conducted under the supervision of [Prof. Lek-Heng Lim.](https://www.stat.uchicago.edu/~lekheng/).
+Currently my interests have shifted from academic research towards industry applications.

-### Announcements and latest whereabouts
+### Past conferences (partial list)
 - I gave a talk at ICIAM 2019 Minisymposium on Deep Learning that took place in [Valencia](https://en.wikipedia.org/wiki/Valencia), organized by [Tingran Gao](https://gaotingran.com/) and [Haizhao Yang](http://www.math.nus.edu.sg/~matyh/).
 - I've oraganized [2019 SIAM minisymposium on application of tropical geometry for machine learning](http://wiki.siam.org/siag-ag/index.php/SIAM_AG_19_Proposed_Minisymposia) (with focus on deep neural networks) [(SIAM AG19)](https://www.siam.org/Conferences/CM/Main/ag19), Bern, Switzerland.